 Those moments of decompression should also take place more often than just after work, Baratta suggests.
 Be mindful of the cues that indicate you might be in need of a break.
 Have you noticed you’re unable to focus?
 Have you found yourself clumsier than usual?
 It might be time to step away.
 Turning down the distractions, taking a brief walk, and hydrating for even just a few minutes will help your brain pause.
 And don’t presume that because you are home, your stress level is lower.
 The temptation to throw in a load of laundry in the midst of your work-from-home schedule can be tempting, but this can also lead to an even blurrier line between work and life.
 Try and keep to your typical work schedule, with the aforementioned “pauses.”
 Then, schedule yourself daily “me time” to recharge.
 (If it involves wine or binge-watching your favorite show, so be it.
 These are the moments you can indulge.)

 And now more than ever, exercise can be helpful in both building immunity and reducing stress.
-Given the current global climate, it may seem more daunting than ever to find the time or enthusiasm to workout.
-But workouts at home are readily available, with and without the addition of equipment.
+Given your current task load, it may seem more daunting than ever to find the time or enthusiasm to workout.
+But workouts are more available than ever before: whether you prefer in-person or live-streaming, there are more options than ever to fit a few minutes of fitness into your everyday.
 And with plenty of options to modify the challenges, plus scaleable workouts to fit into your schedule, exercise can be the perfect complement to your other self-care plans.
-Click here for workouts from home using VENT Fitness’ online library of customizable workouts, group exercise, and workouts of the day.

 Regardless of how you choose to mandate your self-care, the key is to treat it as a non-negotiable.
 As people globally are adapting to our new circumstances, it’s more crucial than ever to be mindful of your own level of health and well-being.
 Now is the time to set aside a few minutes each day, throughout the day, for ensuring you are your strongest, both physically and mentally.